 CPG brands should consider this when constructing messages that promote their products, commenting on current events, and in their direct communication with consumers.
 By fortifying your brand's values, you will be better prepared to withstand future economic downturns and shifts in buying habits.

-Recently, sustainability and eco-friendly products have been a key area affecting marketing strategies.
-According to Nielson, 3 out of 4 consumers are willing to change their purchasing habits to improve the environment, and U.S. shoppers are projected to spend $150 billion on sustainable CPG products by 2021.
+Sustainability and eco-friendly products have been a key area affecting marketing strategies.
+According to Nielson, 3 out of 4 consumers are willing to change their purchasing habits to improve the environment, and U.S. shoppers are were projected to spend $150 billion on sustainable CPG products by 2021.
 Sharing your brand's stance and progress around sustainability will continue to be an impactful way to improve your relationship with customers.